2017 - Alumni with Impact Recipients

 - Received a Silver Innovation Award from the Edison Foundation

-Ingrid Berkeley-Brown doesn’t consider herself a role model, even though she’s the highest-ranking black female police officer in Canada.
-As superintendent of Peel Regional Police, she prefers to be a mentor who helps others reach their goals, whether that’s to work in law enforcement or another field.
+Ingrid Berkeley-Brown didn’t consider herself a role model, even though she was the highest-ranking black female police officer in Canada.
+As a Deputy Chief with the Peel Regional Police, she preferred to be a mentor who helped others achieve their goals, whether that was to work in law enforcement or another field.